-Representative successes include:
+Representative matters include:

 David maintains an active pro bono practice and has been repeatedly recognized as Empire State Counsel by the New York State Bar Association for his pro bono service.
 He also is a recipient of Proskauer’s Golden Gavel Award for excellence in pro bono work.

-Prior to joining Proskauer, David was a Constitutional Law Fellow at the Institute for Justice, working on high-profile First Amendment and property rights cases.
+Prior to joining Proskauer, David was a constitutional law fellow at the Institute for Justice, working on high-profile First Amendment and property rights cases.

 While in law school, he served as an intern judicial clerk to the Honorable Jane E. Magnus-Stinson at the United States District Court for the Southern District of Indiana.
 He also was a finalist in the Sherman Minton Moot Court competition, in which he was the recipient of the Best Brief Award.